 OPSBA believes that through education we will move towards a Canada where the relationship between Indigenous and non-Indigenous Canadians is founded on mutual respect and OPSBA, therefore, supports the Calls to Action of the Final Report of the Truth and Reconciliation Commission (TRC).

-Each year, a range of initiatives are undertaken to support First Nations, Métis and Inuit (FNMI) Education and trustee representatives sit on the Minister's Advisory Council on FNMI Education.
+Each year, a range of initiatives are undertaken to support First Nations, Métis and Inuit (FNMI) Education.

 OPSBA's Indigenous Trustees' Council is the primary advisory body on FNMI Education.
 The Chair of the Council sits as the First Nations Director on OPSBA's Board of Directors.
 The Council provides advice on matters pertaining to FNMI Education programming, curricula, training and resourcing and facilitates partnerships with FNMI organizations.